uploadcare/uploadcare-android/library/README.md

 ## jCenter

-The latest stable version is available from jCenter.
+The latest stable version is available at jCenter.

-To include it in your Android project, add this line to the gradle.build file:
+To include it in your Android project, add this line to the 'gradle.build' file:

 ```
 implementation 'com.uploadcare.android.library:uploadcare-android:3.1.0'